 National Indian Child Welfare Association

 NICWA is a private, nonprofit, membership organization based in Portland, Oregon.
-Our members include tribes, individuals—both Indian and non-Indian—and private organizations from around the United States concerned with American Indian child and family issues.
-Together, our partners, board, and staff work to protect the most vital resource of American Indian people—our children.
+Our members include tribes, individuals—both Native and non-Native—and private organizations from around the United States concerned with Native child and family issues.
+Together, our partners, board, and staff work to protect Native children and keep them connected to their family, community, and culture.